-Tracey Emin was born in London in 1963.
+Tracey Emin CBE was born in London in 1963.
 She spends her time in the South of France, London and Margate where she also moved into her new studio in 2020.
 The studio will serve as a museum after her death.

-Emin has had numerous exhibitions, including solo shows at Château La Coste, Aix-en-Provence, France (2017); Leopold Museum, Vienna (2015); Museum of Contemporary Art, Miami (2013); Museo de Arte Latinoamericano de Buenos Aires (2012); Turner Contemporary, Margate, United Kingdom (2012); Hayward Gallery, London (2011); Kunstmuseum Bern (2009); Scottish National Gallery of Modern Art, Edinburgh (2008); Centro de Arte Contemporáneo, Malaga, Spain (2008); Art Gallery of New South Wales, Sydney (2003); and Stedelijk Museum, Amsterdam (2002).
-In 2007, Emin represented the UK at the 52nd Venice Biennale, and her installation My Bed was shown in “In Focus” exhibitions at Tate Britain with Francis Bacon (2015), at Tate Liverpool with William Blake, and also at Turner Contemporary, Margate alongside JMW Turner (2017).
-In 2011 Emin was appointed Professor of Drawing at the Royal Academy of Arts, London, and in 2012 she was named Commander of the Most Excellent Order of the British Empire for her contributions to the visual arts.
+Tracey Emin has had numerous exhibitions including a solo show at Château La Coste, Aix-en-Provence, France (2017); Leopold Museum, Vienna (2015); Museum of Contemporary Art, Miami (2013); Museo de Arte Latinoamericano de Buenos Aires (2012); Turner Contemporary, Margate, United Kingdom (2012); Hayward Gallery, London (2011); Kunstmuseum Bern (2009); Scottish National Gallery of Modern Art, Edinburgh (2008); Centro de Arte Contemporáneo, Malaga, Spain (2008); Art Gallery of New South Wales, Sydney (2003); and Stedelijk Museum, Amsterdam (2002).
+In 2007 Tracey Emin represented the UK at the 52nd Venice Biennale, and her installation My Bed was included in “In Focus” exhibitions at Tate Britain with Francis Bacon (2015), Tate Liverpool with William Blake, and also at Turner Contemporary, Margate alongside JMW Turner (2017).
+In 2011 Tracey Emin was appointed Professor of Drawing at the Royal Academy of Arts, London, and in 2012 was made Commander of the Most Excellent Order of the British Empire (CBE) for her contributions to the visual arts.